pbyrl001/Insight-Test/README.md

 ## Getting Started

 You can just run the program as is with an input.txt file in your directory.
+It is written in Python 2.7.

 ### Prerequisites